The Viniyoga of Āsana Modular Workshops and Courses

 This Page introduces the Viniyoga of Āsana Practice and Theory Modular Workshop and Courses Student Study Programme as taught by T Krishnamacharya to TKV Desikachar.

-As the student progresses through the interlinked and developmental Modules in the programme they will experience an in-depth learning in all areas of Āsana practice and Āsana study theory.
+As the student progresses through the interlinked and developmental Modules in the programme they will experience in-depth learning in all areas of Āsana practice and Āsana study theory.

 “Another important aspect is that the masters

 taught us to move from a deeper source,

 The Art of Application of Āsana Modules Framework

 The Art of Application of Āsana Modules reflects the teachings of TKV Desikachar and his father and teacher T Krishnamacharya as taught to Paul Harvey over 25 years through: